Phoenix man accused of child abuse after baby left in car

 It was unclear Monday if he has a lawyer yet.

-The child is now in the custody of her mother.
+The child now in the custody of her mother.

 Sign up for Daily Newsletters